 Dominated by the imposing Gothic facade of the Duomo, and decorated in the center by the equestrian monument to Vittorio Emanuele II, the square is surrounded by various buildings from different periods.

-Piazza del Duomo is bordered to the east by the Cathedral of Milan, to the north by the Galleria Vittorio Emanuele II and Palazzo dei Portici Settentrionali, to the west by the Carminati Palace, and to the south by the Palazzo dei Portici Meridionali, Palazzo dell’Arengario and the Royal Palace of Milan.
+Piazza del Duomo is bordered to the east by the Cathedral of Milan, to the north by the Vittorio Emanuele II Gallery and by Palazzo dei Portici Settentrionali, to the west by the Carminati Palace, and to the south by Palazzo dei Portici Meridionali, Palazzo dell’Arengario and the Royal Palace of Milan.

 HOW TO GET THERE

-The closest Metro station is Duomo, on the Metro Line M1, which has many exits to the square.
+The closest Metro station is Duomo, on the Metro Line M1 and M3, which has many exits to the square.
 You can also reach the square by tram (Lines 12, 16 and 19) or by bus (Line NM1), getting off at the station with the same name, Duomo, located nearby.

 Find a place to stay